diagnosenet/diagnosenet.github.io/_posts/2018-12-03-tensorflow-installation-jetsontk1.md

 ### References:
-This tutor:/opt/bazelial is an update of Massimiliano blog for building TensorFlow on Jetson TK1. https://cudamusing.blogspot.com/2015/11/building-tensorflow-for-jetson-tk1.html
+[This tutorial is an update of Massimiliano blog for building TensorFlow on Jetson TK1.] (https://cudamusing.blogspot.com/2015/11/building-tensorflow-for-jetson-tk1.html)